Frequently Asked Questions

 Future Bound Miami will receive limited information only after the parent/guardian gives permission.

-M-DCPS will share the following pieces of information with Future Bound Miami for every participating student only after a parent authorizes M-DCPS to do so during the Account Activation Period on the M-DCPS Parent Portal:
+M-DCPS will share the following pieces of information with Future Bound Miami for every participating student only after a parent authorizes M-DCPS to do so during the Account Activation Period:

 - Student and parent identification numbers unique to the program